Kyslik/column-sortable/README.md

 @sortable('column', 'Title')
 ```

+Column parameter is `order by` and Title parameter is displayed inside anchor tags.

-You can ommit title parameter.
+__You can ommit Title parameter. __